I Work With...

 Sound like you?
 Then...

 Such as...
-Dino Soaps is a new start-up that sells environmentally-sourced body soap-as-a-service.
-A master stroke of a commercial they produced went viral, catching the eyes of Gwenyth Paltrow, who shouted them out, instantly catapulting their fresh brand into the homes of hundreds of thousands of people.
-Earlier this year, the Dino Soaps team celebrated a phenomenal first year in business, now serving over 50,000 soap enthusiasts worldwide.
+Dino Soaps is a young start-up that sells eco-friendly body soap-as-a-service.
+A recent commercial they produced went viral after it caught the attention of a major celebrity who shouted them out, which instantly catapulted their brand into hundreds of thousands of households.

-Because they were underprepared for the surge of awareness they received from their viral video, they had to hire extra hands without fully vetting candidates to speed up production of their soaps.
-This created some stress and overwhelm amongst the team and partners, but even more unfortunate was that the founder went into a reactive mode of doing business vs a proactive mode.
-They eventually met the demand, but at the cost of fatigue, excellence and attention.
-As a result, they experienced a decline in memberships, as customers began dropping out of their subscriptions after the trial period.
+However, because they were underprepared for the surge of awareness they received from their viral video, they had to hire extra hands without fully vetting candidates to speed up production of their soaps.
+Stress and overwhelmed plagued Dino Soaps.
+They eventually caught up with demand, but at the cost of fatigue, excellence, and attention.
+Then came a decline in memberships during their second year of business, as customers began bouncing after the trial period finished.

-This year, they want to do things differently, after having learned their lesson in not chasing the quick fame by trying to sign up everyone under the sun.
-Dino Soaps realized that it’s much more cost effective to aim for retention than trying to get new customers.
-They failed their early supporters by forgetting about them and not rewarding them for their loyalty.
-They also forgot what made them special: integrity and a dedication to its products and its customers, things they now realize are paramount in the world of business today.
+After learning their lesson from failing to scale their business, they now want to do things completely differently.
+They lost the faith of their early supporters by treating them with little attention and not rewarding them for their loyalty.
+They also forgot what made them special: integrity and a dedication to its products and its customers, things they now realize are paramount in the current business climate.